 Traditional and Contemporary Art Museums

 A must-see is The Contemporary Austin - Laguna Gloria, an outdoor sculpture park and museum that brings multidisciplinary exhibitions, engaging programs and enticing special events to the city's art landscape.
-Hang out on the lawn with refreshments and games (and maybe a chance to see local wildlife!).
+Hang out on the lawn with refreshments and games (and perhaps spot some local wildlife!).
 Looking for something indoors?
-The Contemporary Austin - Jones Center will be showing off their newly opened Learning Lounge along with art activities and yard games on their rooftop patio.
+The Contemporary Austin - Jones Center showcases two floors of dynamic exhibition space and a Learning Lounge along with art activities and yard games on their rooftop patio.

-Also be sure to stop by the Mexic-Arte Museum, which showcases the art and culture of Mexico.
+Also be sure to stop by the Mexic-Arte Museum, which celebrates the vibrant art and culture of Mexico.
 Here, you’ll find exhibits that feature traditional and contemporary Mexican, Latino and Latin American works.
-This year, you can join local artist Luis Santiago in a special print making workshop to take home your own design.
+This year, don't miss the chance to see the recent donation of major artworks, "The Origins of Medicine" by Mexican artist, Rafael Navarro Barajas.

 UMLAUF Sculpture Garden & Museum is a perfect blend of all things Austin: amazing local art casually set in a lush garden of local native Texas plants.
-There are over 54 works of art to tour along with regular rotating exhibitions.
+There are almost 60 works of art to tour along with regular rotating exhibitions.

 Just north of the University of Texas is the Elisabet Ney Museum, the historic 1892 studio of European-born sculptor and activist Elisabet Ney.
 The museum features her own Classical-style portraits along with exhibitions of contemporary art.